Concierge Medicine: A Patient Centered Care Model

 One of the many good things about concierge medicine is that doctors only have a limited number of patients that they see in a day or week, which gives them enough time to spend with each of their patients.

-Another benefit of this model is that patients have an option to pay their membership fees monthly, quarterly, or annually – which are a lot more affordable compared to the traditional fee-for-service model.
+Another benefit of this model is that patients have an option to pay their membership fees monthly, quarterly, or annually – which provide predictable costs for the included primary care services, a different approach compared to the traditional fee-for-service model.

 Concierge Medicine History